YannDubs/Neural-Process-Family/jupyter/text/CNPFs_sketch.md

 That being said, looking closely we can see some signs that resemble underfitting: for example, the predictive mean does not pass through all the context points, despite there being no noise in the data-generating distribution.
 The underfitting becomes abundantly clear when considering more complicated kernels, such as a periodic kernel.
+Samples from periodic GPs are random periodic functions.
+One thing we can notice about the ground truth GP is that it when observing data in some region of $X$-space, it leverages the periodic structure, and  becomes confident about predictions at every period.

 ```{figure} ../gifs/CNP_periodic.gif